jesseduffield/jesseduffield.github.io/_posts/2022-3-5-Testing-Private-Methods.md

 ## Discussion

 We started with a viewpoint making the radical proposition that no methods should be private in the first place.
-Certainly simplifies thing, but I imagine there are plenty of application developers and library developers alike who find this take a little extreme.
+Certainly simplifies the testing process, but the lack of encapsulation can make life miserable.

 We then considered two completely contradictory viewpoints, one wanting no testing of private methods, the other wanting testing of all methods both public and private.
 Then the third viewpoint came along and proposed that no matter where you are on the spectrum of encapsulation, there are pros and cons to testing at a higher (e.g. class) or lower (e.g. private method) level, and that if the pros outweigh the cons, there's no shame in writing the test.